Axway/api-builder-docs/content/en/docs/developer_guide/console/models.md

     1. Click **Add field to model** to complete the addition of this new field.
 1. Repeat step 4 as needed to add as many fields as necessary.
 1. At this point, you can edit any field you created by clicking the **Pencil** icon at the end of the field row.
-1. If the field isn't needed, you can remove it by clicking on the **Trashcan** icon at the end of the field row.
+1. If the field is not needed, you can remove it by clicking on the **Trashcan** icon at the end of the field row.

     {{% alert title="Note" color="primary" %}}There is no warning for deleting a field.
 When you delete a field, you will not be prompted for a confirmation of the action.{{% /alert %}}
 1. Click the **Next** button.